 A double aortic arch may occur in other congenital heart defects, including:

 Double aortic arch is very rare.
 Vascular rings make up a small percentage of all congenital heart problems.
 Of these, a little more than half are caused by double aortic arch.
 The condition occurs equally in males and females.
+It is often present in people with certain chromosome abnormalities.

 Because symptoms of double aortic arch are often mild, the problem may not be discovered until the child is a few years old.